Skip to main content

 • Infrastructure and System monitoring with 24X7 escalation procedures.

-• High availability through redundant network routers and switches, VMware technology and load balancing.
+• High availability through redundant network routers and switches, virtualization technology and load balancing.

-• Data recovery options with two datacenters in two different buildings.
+• Data recovery options with two on-premises datacenters in two different buildings as well as cloud based servers in AWS and Azure.

-• Secure SAN disk array for application storage with easy capacity adjustments.
+• Secure application storage with easy capacity adjustments.

-• External security scanning every 3 months.
+• Automated security scanning and prevention.
 An application or system vulnerability that allows remote compromise will be addressed as quickly as possible.

 Standard Tier Access Control